 Also check out our other blog posts covering what other fruits and vegetables dogs can eat and those they should avoid.

-Let us know if you have any recipe ideas in the comments below.
+Let us know if you feed your dog banana chips or if you have any recipe ideas in the comments below.
 We would love to hear from you!

 The information on this page is not a substitute for veterinary help.
 Please contact a vet for help with any concerns that you have.